 Charles University maintains the traditional academic rituals of passage: matriculation and graduation ceremonies.
 In a matriculation ceremony, students entered in the student register of a faculty (matricula) pledge to fulfil the requirements of academic study, to honour their moral obligation toward the University, and to respect its internal regulations and the decisions of academic officials.

-The order of the matriculation ceremony is stipulated by Appendix 1 of the Code of Matriculation and Graduation Ceremonies(in Czech only).
+The order of the matriculation ceremony is stipulated by Matriculation and Graduation Code of CU.
 Like most Charles University ceremonial events nowadays, matriculation ceremonies take place in the Aula Magna of the Carolinum.
 They feature University insignia and the University officials present at the ceremony wear academic gowns.

 For information about the division of students into groups for successive matriculation ceremonies, please contact the study department of the relevant faculty.